 Muster your students and march them up the hill.
 Enlist them into the army of the 1880s.
 Drill and march them on the parade ground, walk the sentry beat, find out how kid’s lives have changed in 100 years and learn about Mackinac history through Military Muster at Fort Mackinac!

-2018 Dates are available October 1st, 2017.
+Applications are currently being accepted for the 2020 season!
 See Application below for more details.

-Each group is responsible for its own transportation to and from Fort Mackinac and Mackinac Island.
-Ferry boat service is provided from three companies.
-See www.Mackinac.com, www.MackinacIsland.org or call 1-800-4-LILACS for more information about ferry service.
+Transportation Each group is responsible for its own transportation to and from Fort Mackinac and Mackinac Island.
+Ferry boat service is provided from two companies – visit mackinacisland.org for more information.

 The contact teacher will receive a packet of information including pre- and post- visit materials, schedules of events and schedules of teacher’s/chaperone’s duties, background information, video about Fort Mackinac and a map of where events will take place.
 It is the contact teacher’s responsibility to distribute this information, prepare the students and teachers/chaperones for the evening and contact MSHP with any questions, comments and concerns.

-Complete applications are accepted on a first-come, first-served basis.
+Application Process Complete applications are accepted on a first-come, first-served basis.
 An application is considered complete only with deposit.
-Applications accepted starting on October 1 each year.
+Applications are now being accepted!

 2020 Application Military Muster

 Contact: David Harkleroad, Box 873, Mackinaw City, MI 49701 231.436.4100 or email email@example.com